trygve55/Simple-HTTP-2-Web-Server/README.md

 # Simple-HTTP-2-Web-Server

-This is a simple HTTP2(h2c) web server.
-It does not support TLS yet.
+This is a simple HTTP2(h2c) web server library for Linux.

+No support for TLS yet.
+No support for UDP communication.

 Functions:

-ServerLib(int port), Create a server object with port number "port".
+ServerLib(int port), Create a server object with specified port number.

 int startServer(); Binds the socket and starts the server.